AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/doc-approvals-and-proofing.md

 >[!IMPORTANT]
 >
 >Document decision buttons do not appear in viewer.
-You must navigate back to the document Summary to make your decision or mark your review complete.
+You must navigate back to the document Summary or Document Details page to make your decision or mark your review complete.

 To review and approve a document:

 1. Go to your review email notification, and click to **Go to review**.

 1. Once you're in Workfront, click **Go to proof**.